manishky499/e-Shop/README.md

-**FINAL YEAR PROJECT**
+**FUTURE READY TALENT INTERNSHIP PROJECT**

-This is the project created for Final Year Project
+This is the project created for Future Ready Talent Internship.

 Azure Url For the Project: https://calm-hill-08569f110.1.azurestaticapps.net